 Conciergerie

-Conciergerie on Île de la Cité in Paris, France.
+- Location: Île de la Cité

 Another historic site on Île de la Cité and near Sainte-Chapelle is the Conciergerie.
 It was once part of Palais de la Cité, the former royal palace.
 The 10th-century medieval palace was built during the reign of Hugh Capet, the King of the Franks.
 Future kings would later enlarge and modify the palace from the 11th until the 14th century.